NikSWE/acm-icpc-analytics/README.md

 ### Data Warehouse

+After the data has been stored in the data lake, the Prefect job `etl_parent_gcs_to_gbq` creates a new table in BigQuery named `raw_data` and appends all the data from the multiple years of CSV files stored in Cloud Storage into this table.
+A data warehouse is a central repository of structured, processed, and cleansed data that is optimized for analytical queries and reporting.
+It is designed to support business intelligence (BI) and decision-making processes by providing a consistent and reliable source of data.
+Google BigQuery is a good choice for a data warehouse because it provides fast and scalable data processing, efficient data ingestion and storage, and powerful querying and analysis capabilities.

 | Table Size                               | Table Info                           |
 | ---------------------------------------- | ------------------------------------ |
 | ![size](./images/raw_data_size.png)      | ![info](./images/raw_data_info.png)  |

+After the `raw_data` table is available, we transform and build dimension tables over it to support our data visualization.
+Dimension tables contain descriptive attributes that provide context and help organize the data in a meaningful way.
+For example, in a retail dataset, the `product`dimension table would contain attributes such as `product_id`, `product_name`, `brand_name`, and `category_name`.

 <p align="center">
   <img src="./images/dimension_tables.png" />